New drug helps U of M neurosurgeon make the decisions required for more complete brain tumor resections, benefiting local patient

 When he reviewed Kristin’s images, Chen saw a larger, egg-sized mass accompanied by a smaller tumor.
 They were at odd angles to one another and appeared to be separated by normal brain tissue.

 “Brain tissue adjacent to tumors is often infiltrated by cancer cells, despite appearing normal on a scan,” Chen said.
 “In Kristin’s case, I wanted to understand how much of the tissue between the two masses were infested with cancer cells.
-If the tissue was predominantly normal brain, I wanted to preserve it during surgery.
+If the brain tissue was predominantly normal, I wanted to preserve it during surgery.
 On the other hand, if the tissue is predominantly tumor-infested, I would remove the two masses as well as the tissue in between.”

 Because standard imaging did not provide enough information to make this distinction, Chen turned to a new drug approved by the Food and Drug Administration (FDA).

 Seeing what cannot be seen

 The drug is called 5ALA, short for 5-aminolevulinic acid.
 It is mixed in water and drunk by patients two to four hours prior to surgery.
 Brain tumor cells, particularly those of glioblastoma, take up this drug and convert it into a red fluorescent compound.
 During surgery, the neurosurgeon uses a specialized microscope designed to detect this red fluorescence.